 Wrap your toiletries in cling-wrap

 Cling-wrap is light, compact and extremely versatile.
-You can use it to line your bag or packing cubes, to wrap snacks and food, but the best use of cling-wrap is to stop any spillages or leakages from toiletries or food.
+You can use it to line your bag or packing cubes, to wrap snacks and food, etc. but the smartest packing hack I can share is to use of cling-wrap is to stop any spillages or leakages from toiletries or food.

-This neat little trick will prevent any of the liquid from escaping, especially if you have some kind of soup or curry you’re traveling with.
-No liquid means dry luggage and a happy traveler.
+This neat little trick will prevent any of the liquid from escaping, especially if you have some kind of liquid you’re traveling with.
+No liquid spillage means dry luggage and a happy traveler.

 Weigh your baggage at home